-As Germans moved around the world, they brought Christmas trees with them, including England.
+Germans brought Christmas trees with them, including to England, as they moved around the world.
 Queen Charlotte, King George III’s German wife, had Yule trees erected and decorated during the 1790s.

-However, it was Albert, a German-born prince, and his wife, Queen Victoria of the United Kingdom, who popularized the ritual in English households.
+However, Albert, a German-born prince, and his wife, Queen Victoria of the United Kingdom, popularized the ritual in English households.

-Yule trees were later popularized in the United States by German settlers, however, the tradition was not immediately accepted.
+German settlers later popularized Yule trees in the United States; however, the tradition was not immediately accepted.

-Due to the holiday’s pagan roots, many Puritans were against it during the 1600s, and the Massachusetts Bay Colony outright banned it for around 20 years.
-They despised the occasion so much they deliberately closed their churches on December 25th.
+Due to the holiday’s pagan roots, many Puritans were against celebrating Christmas during the 1600s, and the Massachusetts Bay Colony outright banned it for around 20 years.
+Puritans despised the occasion so much, they deliberately closed their churches on December 25th.

-Guess we know who really started the war on Christmas huh?
-However, they were unable to stop the popularity of Christmas in America, and the first holiday tree was eventually displayed in the 1830s.
+I guess we know who truly started the war on Christmas, huh?
+Ha!
+However, they could not stop the popularity of Christmas in America, and the first Yule tree was eventually displayed in the 1830s.

-Romans allegedly made energy bars similar to fruitcake by mixing together barley, pomegranate seeds, and different nuts.
+Romans allegedly made energy bars similar to fruitcakes by mixing barley, pomegranate seeds, and nuts together.

 However, it seems fruitcake as we know it today can be traced back to the Middle Ages as dehydrated fruit became popular to place in bread.
-From there, many varieties and modifications began to pop up in different cultures and countries.
+From there, many varieties and modifications began to pop up in different cultures and countries worldwide.

 and then there’s black cake in the Caribbean Islands, a boozy descendant of Britain’s plum pudding where the fruit is soaked in rum for months, or even as long as a year.Smithsonian